Natural science: Materials science

-Materials science is a relatively new, interdisciplinary field that deals with the study of matter and its properties; as well as the discovery and design of new materials.
+Materials science is a relatively new, interdisciplinary field that deals with the study of matter and its properties and the discovery and design of new materials.
 Originally developed through the field of metallurgy, the study of the properties of materials and solids has now expanded into all materials.
-The field covers the chemistry, physics, and engineering applications of materials including metals, ceramics, artificial polymers, and many others.
-The core of the field deals with relating the structure of materials with their properties.
+The field covers the chemistry, physics, and engineering applications of materials, including metals, ceramics, artificial polymers, and many others.
+The field's core deals with relating the structure of materials with their properties.

-It is at the forefront of research in science and engineering.
-It is an important part of forensic engineering (the investigation of materials, products, structures or components that fail or do not operate or function as intended, causing personal injury or damage to property) and failure analysis, the latter being the key to understanding, for example, the cause of various aviation accidents.
-Many of the most pressing scientific problems that are faced today are due to the limitations of the materials that are available and, as a result, breakthroughs in this field are likely to have a significant impact on the future of technology.
+Materials science is at the forefront of research in science and engineering.
+It is an essential part of forensic engineering (the investigation of materials, products, structures, or components that fail or do not operate or function as intended, causing personal injury or damage to property) and failure analysis, the latter being the key to understanding, for example, the cause of various aviation accidents.
+Many of the most pressing scientific problems that are faced today are due to the limitations of the materials that are available, and, as a result, breakthroughs in this field are likely to have a significant impact on the future of technology.

-The basis of materials science involves studying the structure of materials, and relating them to their properties.
-Once a materials scientist knows about this structure-property correlation, they can then go on to study the relative performance of a material in a certain application.
-The major determinants of the structure of a material and thus of its properties are its constituent chemical elements and how it has been processed into its final form.
-These characteristics, taken together and related through the laws of thermodynamics and kinetics, govern a material's microstructure, and thus its properties.
+The basis of materials science involves studying the structure of materials and relating them to their properties.
+Understanding this structure-property correlation, material scientists can then go on to study the relative performance of a material in a particular application.
+The major determinants of the structure of a material and, thus, of its properties are its constituent chemical elements and how it has been processed into its final form.
+These characteristics, taken together and related through the laws of thermodynamics and kinetics, govern a material's microstructure and thus its properties.